Mohammad-Khobaib/Circuit-Resistance-Solver/README.md

 ![Step 1](images/illustration1.png)

-Since 4 till 6 their are series of connection we just acuumulate resistences placed in betweed 4 and 5, 5 and 6. which means 10 + 10 = 20.
+Since 4 till 6 their are series of connection we just acuumulate resistances placed in betweed 4 and 5, 5 and 6. which means 10 + 10 = 20.